 When it comes to creating a startup, consistency is key.
 Just because you understand the legal ramifications of your new business doesn’t mean that everyone does.
 A company handbook organizes all the information pertinent to running your business in one handy document that everyone can access.
 As a business owner, you may be liable for what your employees do, and having a company handbook in place that your employees have all signed off on can help ensure that everyone is on the same page regarding important issues.
 Additionally, a company handbook can help define your brand and your company culture.

 If you’re launching a startup, congratulations!
 It’s an exciting time, but don’t forget to ensure that you get off to the right start by working closely with a knowledgeable business lawyer.
-Business attorney Stephen Welle at O’Keeffe O’Brien Lyson Foss in Fargo has the skill, experience, and business acumen to help ensure that your startup is a success.
+Business attorney Stephen Welle at O’Keeffe O’Brien Lyson Attorneys in Fargo has the skill, experience, and business acumen to help ensure that your startup is a success.
 For more information, please email Stephen Welle or give us a call at 701-235-8000 or 877-235-8002 (toll-free) today.